futres/RShinyFuTRES/README.md

 ```
 to_json()
 ```
-Converts all columns that do not match the template into a singular dynamicProperties column
+Converts all columns that do not match the template into a singular dynamicProperties column.
+This is automatic.

 -----------------------------------------------------------------------------------------------------------------------